 You should keep a decent online and offline presence to strengthen your position, reach, and visibility in the industry.
 Create different web and social communication channels to communicate with your customers and solve their issues.

 You can also create a referral system to boost client loyalty and increase your customer base for more business opportunities.
-Here are a few affordable and effective marketing strategies for your catering business.
+Here are a few affordable and effective marketing ideas for your catering business.

 - Post consistent images of your successful events on different social media platforms.